 3.2 Teriyaki Sauce

-Teriyaki sauce is celebrated for its sweet and savory profile, created by combining soy sauce, sugar, and mirin.
-This sauce not only enhances the flavor of chicken but also adds a glossy finish to the dish, making it visually appealing.
+Teriyaki sauce is known for its sweet and savory combo, made by mixing soy sauce, sugar, and mirin.
+It not only tastes good but also gives the chicken a shiny, glazed look thats hard to resist.

 3.3 Garlic Sauce